Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise, using bullet points for clarity, with no unnecessary words.
-Every sentence adds value.
+The description is concise, front-loaded with the main purpose, and uses bullet points for use cases.
+Every sentence adds value without redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.